phongwashere/FinalProject-SoftwareEngineering/README.md

 ### Heroku
 The application is deployed on Heroku.
 We created a heroku database in order to store information for the application.
-The application can be found at: ENTER URL FOR HEROKU DEPLOYMENT

 ### Database
 We created 3 separate tables: a User table (for storing username information), a favorite songs table (for storing a song and the current user), and a